fenago/learn-java-12-programming/lab_guide/Lab_1.md

 `java -cp target/learnjava-1.0.jar com.lv.learnjava.ch01_start.StringClass.java`

-Getting Started with Java 12
+How to install and run Java
 ============================

 When somebody says "*Java*," they may mean quite different things: